ON THE BACK OF THOUGHT

 It seems the hunter-gatherer persists in this age of AI and expansionism.

 How could we have known?
-None of us are born with an agenda, yet it isn’t long before we’re made to feel fraudulent without one.
-We’re told that knowledge is a rubric, the engine of our lives, something we top out in if we’re to fulfil purpose and meaning.
+None of us are born with an agenda, yet we’re soon made to feel fraudulent without one.
+We’re told that knowledge is a rubric, the engine of our lives, something we must attain to fulfil purpose and meaning.

-Finally, the case was over, and the future was decided.
-Since they were no longer considered valid or valuable, they were tossed aside like an old toy.
-Cast into the world with little support or guidance, the young adult now faced a daily existence that felt more like a prison sentence than a life worth living.
-The weight of their past experiences and the uncertainty of their future loomed heavy, leaving them struggling to find sense in a world without purpose and belonging.
+Once the legalities were done, guardianship was no longer considered valid or valuable.
+Tossed aside like an old toy, with little support or guidance, the young adult now faced a daily existence that felt more like a prison sentence than a life worth living.
+The weight of their experiences and the uncertainty of their future loomed heavy, leaving them struggling to find sense in a world without purpose and belonging.

 Consciously